vianey-jean/Jean_Rabemanalina_14_HRNet/README.md

 - [Plugin for data tables](https://github.com/DataTables/DataTables)

 ---

+### Performance testing

+To measure quantifiable data (e.g. page load times, network calls) to ensure that converting the app to React actually improves performance comparing to JQuery page, we will use [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en#:~:text=Lighthouse%20is%20an%20open%2Dsource,how%20well%20the%20page%20did.) from Chrome.

+---

 ### My plugin React.

 I have chosen the modal plugin.
 You can see all the instructions [here](https://www.npmjs.com/package/modal_rjmv) to install my plugin.